-The Project Summary should be no more than 3 double-spaced pages in 12-pt type with standard margins, and it must include these sections:
+The Project Summary should be no more than 3 double-spaced pages in 12-pt type with standard margins and should include these sections:

-- Purposes and Goals of the Project - Plan of Work for the Grant Period
+- Purposes and Goals of the Project - Plan of Work for the Grant Period - Products and Publications to be completed during the Grant Period - Names, Phone Numbers, and E-Mail Address of the Project Director and Key Personnel (Please ensure that the project director listed on this summary is the same person listed in Section 8 (f) of the SF 424.
+If your institution requires a different contact person on the SF 424, please explain in one sentence.)

-- Products and Publications to be completed during the Grant Period - Names, Phone and Fax Numbers, and E-Mail Addresses of the Project Director and Key Personnel (Please ensure that the project director listed on this summary is the same person listed in Section 8 (f), of the SF 424.
-If your institution requires a different contact person on the SF 424, please explain in one sentence.) - Performance Objectives
+• Performance Objectives